Financial assistance options while on unpaid maternity leave require creativity, an open mind, timely action, and a lucky work location.

 Parents might qualify for baby formula assistance and breastfeeding support while on unpaid maternity leave.
 The Women, Infants, & Children (WIC) program is a government benefit safeguarding postpartum mothers and their offspring.

-Apply for WIC by contacting your state agency administering the program to schedule an appointment.
+Apply for WIC by contacting your state agency that administers the program to schedule an appointment.
 You should receive instructions on what to bring with you to establish eligibility.

 Healthcare